apache/incubator-teaclave/docs/rust-guideline.md

 Using unsafe Rust is extremely dangerous, and may break Rust's strong memory-safety guarantees.
 Therefore, we want to keep unsafe Rust as minimal as possible.
-Sometime (very rare) using unsafe Rust can significant improve performance, the unsafe code should *well documented* and *explain the rationales*.
-For contributors and reviewers, pay attention to the unsafe code and carefully check whether the pre-conditions and post-conditions are still hold.
+Sometimes (very rare) using unsafe Rust can significantly improve performance, the unsafe code should be *well documented* and *explain the rationales*.
+For contributors and reviewers, pay attention to the unsafe code and carefully check whether the pre-conditions and post-conditions still hold.

 ## Error Handling